jakobilab/circhemy/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The convert module is able to convert from a range of input circRNA ID into different one or more database identifiers.

-Example: Convert a list of CircAtlas IDs read via STDIN from file input.csv into circPedia2 IDs, but also output  CircAtlas IDs, while writing the output to /tmp/output.csv:
+Example: Convert a list of CircAtlas2 IDs read via STDIN from file input.csv into circPedia2 IDs, but also output  CircAtlas2 IDs, while writing the output to /tmp/output.csv:

 .. code-block:: console

-    cat input.csv | circhemy convert -q STDIN -i circatlas -o circpedia2 circatlas -O /tmp/output.csv
+    cat input.csv | circhemy convert -q STDIN -i CircAtlas2 -o circpedia2 CircAtlas2 -O /tmp/output.csv

 Query module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The query module is able to retrieve circRNA IDs from the internal database that fulfil a set of user-defined constraints.

-Example: Retrieve a list of circbase and circatlas circRNA IDs that are located on chromosome 3 of the species rattus norvegicus; only print out circRNAs from the rn6 genome build.
+Example: Retrieve a list of circbase and CircAtlas2 circRNA IDs that are located on chromosome 3 of the species rattus norvegicus; only print out circRNAs from the rn6 genome build.

 .. code-block:: console

-    circhemy query -o circbase circatlas -C chr3 -s rattus_norvegicus -g rn6
+    circhemy query -o circbase CircAtlas2 -C chr3 -s rattus_norvegicus -g rn6

 Representational State Transfer Interface (REST)